-Sinclair Broadcast Group boosts COVID-19 conspiracy theorist, cites free speech in defense
+Sinclair delays airing controversial interview with COVID-19 conspiracy theorist

-Sinclair Broadcast Group defended itself Saturday from criticism prompted by providing a platform for a conspiracy theorist to promote misinformation about the coronavirus and Dr. Anthony Fauci.
+Sinclair Broadcast Group announced Saturday it would delay airing a controversial interview with a conspiracy theorist who promoted misinformation about the coronavirus and Dr. Anthony Fauci.

-“I believe Dr. Fauci has manufactured the coronaviruses in monkey cell lines and shipped them from and paid for and shipped the cell lines to Wuhan, China,” Judy Mikovits said during an interview set to air this weekend on Sinclair-owned television stations throughout the country.
+“I believe Dr. Fauci has manufactured the coronaviruses in monkey cell lines and shipped them from and paid for and shipped the cell lines to Wuhan, China,” Judy Mikovits said during an interview that was initially set to air this weekend on Sinclair-owned television stations throughout the country.

-The segment was made available online prior to appearing in the latest episode of the “America This Week” program distributed by Sinclair to the company’s nationwide network of local TV stations, sparking complaints that culminated in the company issuing a statement Saturday morning distancing itself from Ms. Mikovits, a medical researcher prominently featured in the viral “Plandemic” film that circulated online this spring, as well as her lawyer, Larry Klayman, who said he plans to sue Dr. Fauci on her behalf.
+The segment was made available online prior to appearing in the latest episode of the “America This Week” program distributed by Sinclair to the company’s nationwide network of local TV stations, sparking complaints that resulted in the company issuing a series of statements throughout Saturday distancing itself from Ms. Mikovits, a medical researcher prominently featured in the viral “Plandemic” film that circulated online this spring, as well as her lawyer, Larry Klayman, who said he plans to sue Dr. Fauci on her behalf.

+Sinclair eventually announced the interview will air with additional context at a later date.

-Conducted by Eric Bolling, a former Fox News host, the segment was released by Sinclair to include on-screen graphics during the interview asking “Did Dr. Fauci create coronavirus?” and “Was COVID-19 created in a lab?”
+Conducted by Eric Bolling, a former Fox News host, the original segment was released by Sinclair to include on-screen graphics during the interview asking “Did Dr. Fauci create coronavirus?” and “Was COVID-19 created in a lab?”

 “We hear your feedback regarding a segment on this week’s ‘America This Week.’
 At no juncture are we aligning with or endorsing the viewpoints of Dr. Mikovitz or Mr. Klayman or endorsing the ‘Plandemic’ documentary.
-Full stop,” Sinclair said in a statement Saturday.
+Full stop,” Sinclair said in a statement early Saturday.

 “We also interviewed a medical expert who debunked Dr. Mikovitz’s claims as conspiracy theories,” Sinclair said in the statement.
 “We’re a supporter of free speech and a marketplace of ideas and viewpoints, even if incredibly controversial.”